 What does a DLE look like in elementary classrooms?

 Digital Learning Environment-elementary classrooms are equipped with mobile devices that create a 2:1 ratio with students.
 The access to devices create opportunities of resources/apps that enhance the content learning, allow for students to create projects, communicate through classroom blogs, and engage learners with digital learning.
-DLE classrooms are increasing each year, to work toward a full 2:1 environment in each building.
 Computer labs, workstations, laptop carts, and iPad carts are also available as options at the elementary level.

-Questions regarding the Digital Learning Environment 1:1 may be directed to the school principal and/or Ann Wiley.
+Questions regarding the Digital Learning Environment 1:1 may be directed to the school principal.